datacarpentry/ecology-workshop/index.md

   * Data organization in spreadsheets
   * Data cleaning with OpenRefine
-  * Introduction to R or python
+  * Introduction to R or Python
   * Data analysis and visualization in R or python
   * SQL for data management